History of the Jews in Afghanistan: Antiquity and medieval era

+Modern era

 Soviet refugee crisis

-By the early 1930s, some 60,000 refugees fled from the Soviet Union and reached Afghanistan.
+Following the Kazakh famine of 1930–1933, a significant number of Bukharan Jews crossed the border into the Kingdom of Afghanistan as part of the wider famine-related refugee crisis; leaders of the communities petitioned Jewish communities in Europe and the United States for support.
+In total, some 60,000 refugees had fled from the Soviet Union and reached Afghanistan.
 In 1932, Mohammed Nadir Shah signed a border treaty with the Soviets in order to prevent asylum seekers from crossing into Afghanistan from Soviet Central Asia.
 Later that year, Afghanistan began deporting Soviet-origin refugees either back to the Soviet Union or to specified territories in China.
 Soviet Jews who were already present in Afghanistan with the intent to flee further south were detained in Kabul, and all Soviet Jews who were apprehended at the border were immediately deported.
-Soviet Jews were accused of conducting espionage with the intention to disseminate radical Bolshevik propaganda.
+All Soviet citizens, including these Bukharan Jews, were suspected by both the Afghan and British government officials of conducting espionage with the intention to disseminate Bolshevik propaganda.

-Anti-Jewish campaign

-Mohammed Nadir Shah was assassinated in 1933 and was succeeded by his son, Mohammed Zahir Shah, who expanded his father's campaign against the Jews of Afghanistan.
-Afghan Jews were declared non-citizens and targeted for persecution.
-All Jewish citizens of Afghanistan were ordered to relocate to their city of birth, which was most often Herat or Kabul.
-This was an attempt by the government to further enforce the policy that Jews did not belong in the northern provinces of Afghanistan.
-By the end of 1933, nearly all Jews in Afghanistan's northern cities had been expelled and returned to central Afghanistan.
-Many Jews in Afghanistan were expelled from their homes and robbed of their property, but continued to live in major cities such as Kabul and Herat under restrictions on work and trade.
+From September 1933, many of these ex-Soviet Jewish refugees in northern Afghanistan were forcibly relocated to major cities such as Kabul and Herat, but continued to live in under restrictions on work and trade.
+Whilst it has been claimed that the November 1933 assassination of Mohammad Nadir Shah made the situation worse, this is likely to have had only a limited influence.

 In 1935, the Jewish Telegraphic Agency reported that "ghetto rules" had been imposed on Afghan Jews, requiring them to wear particular clothes, requiring Jewish women to stay outside markets, requiring all Jews to live within certain distances from mosques and banning Jews from riding horses.
-In 1935, a delegate to the World Zionist Congress said that an estimated 40,000 Bukharan Jews had been killed or starved to death.
+In 1935, a delegate to the World Zionist Congress claimed that an estimated 40,000 Bukharan Jews had been killed or starved to death.
 In mid-1935, riots erupted in Herat, the Afghan city with the largest Jewish population, over a dispute between two boys— one Jewish and one Muslim.
 The two boys got into a fight for unknown reasons, during which the Muslim boy fell down a flight of stairs.
 The Jewish boy, Aba ben Simon, was blamed, and others began spreading rumors that he was trying to convert the Muslim boy to Judaism.
-The incident led Herat's Shia Muslims to take up arms against Jews and pillage their shops and homes.
-Jewish women were subjected to kidnapping and rape, and were forcibly converted to Islam and married off to their attackers.
-Some Jews fled Herat, and they were never allowed to return.

 From 1935 to 1941, under Prime Minister Mohammad Hashim Khan (the uncle of the king), Nazi Germany was the most influential country in Afghanistan.
 The Nazis regarded most of the Afghans as Aryans.
-In 1938, it was reported that Jews were only allowed to work as shoe-polishers.
+In 1938, it was reported that Jews were allowed to work only as shoe-polishers.